gemhung/simplerestaurant/README.md

 ### Tables definition
 ![image](./pictures/database_tables.png)

-## Highlight
+## Highlights
 * This implmenetation focuses more on making it right under `multi-threading` enviroment rather than adding too much business logic
 * This implmenetation focuses more on making `adding` or `canceling` order `idempotent`
 * This implmenetation focuses more on writing solid tests, error handle, CI and docker
 * This implementation uses `sqlx` to crud database using `raw sql` rather than any `orm` tool to meet the homework requirements

+## Idempotency
+* Adding or canceling an order is idempotent
+* Cancel an order that was canceled previously is a valid operation

+## Multi-threads support
- >The application MUST accept at least 10 simultaneous incoming add/remove/query requests

-Please check the follwing test case
+ >The application MUST accept at least 10 simultaneous incoming add/remove/query requests Please check the follwing test case

 [concurrent_create_orders](https://github.com/gemhung/simplerestaurant/blob/main/tests/api/orders.rs#L178-L208)

 ## RESTful api endpoints